KalebNeace/CS325_Project/README.md

   pip install pytest

 ## Instructions
-   - Paste the desired link within the 'Links.txt' file
+   - Paste the desired link within the `Links.txt` file
-   - make sure you are in the proper conda environment with "conda activate *name of environment*
-   - run the program in the terminal with python *Name of file*
+   - Run the program in the terminal with
+     ```bash
+     python FinalProject.py
    - View the results in the created .txt files and with the created graph